Slope inequality of fibered surfaces, Morsification conjecture and moduli of curves: Introduction

-in $\Pic_{\Q}(\overline{\mathcal{M}}_{10})$ ({\cite[Theorem~1.6]{FaPo}}, {\cite[Theorem~2.18]{Far2}}). in particular, we have $s(K)=7$.
+in $\Pic_{\Q}(\overline{\mathcal{M}}_{10})$ ({\cite[Theorem~1.6]{FaPo}}, {\cite[Theorem~2.18]{Far2}}).
+In particular, we have $s(K)=7$.

-Applying Corollary~\ref{slopeineq} to $K$, we have the following: \begin{corollary} Let $f\colon S\to B$ be a relatively minimal fibered surface of genus $10$ whose general fiber does not lie on a limit of K3 surfaces.
-Assume that any fiber of the relative canonical model of $f$ is reduced.
+Applying Theorem~\ref{slopeeq} to $K$, we have the following: \begin{corollary} Let $f\colon S\to B$ be a relatively minimal fibered surface of genus $10$ whose general fiber does not lie on a limit of K3 surfaces.
+Assume that any fiber of $f$ satisfies the Morsification conjecture or the Moduli conjecture holds true.
 Then we have

 \end{corollary}